mysensors/NodeManager/README.md

 `NodeManager::presentation()`:
 * Present the sketch
-* Present each child of each of the registered sensors
+* Present each child of each of each registered sensors

 `NodeManager::setup()`:
 * Sync the time with the controller (if requested)